jymigeon/gpgsm-as-ca/README.md

 [...]
 ```

-If there is one, we can issue X.509 certificate signing requests and
+If there is one, we can issue certificate signing requests and
 get those signed by the key.
 The newly created certificate will
-therefore be /certified/ by the corresponding CA.
+therefore be *certified* by the corresponding CA.

 If the private key is not part of the current keyring, you can still
 issue certificate as long as you know the Keygrip associated with the key.
 By convention slot 1 is used
-for cert,sign types (e.g. OPENPGP.1) on the card:
+for cert,sign types (e.g. **OPENPGP.1**) on the card:

 ```sh
 # Get the different Keygrips known by the connected smartcard